Combining Type Inference and Automated Unit Test Generation for Python: Evaluation

 However, reliance on coverage also introduces drawbacks.
 When \pynguin fails to achieve sufficient coverage, type inference quality degrades.
 Failures typically occur when a method under test is inside a class that \pynguin cannot instantiate, or when it contains logic that is not dependent on test inputs, such as environment checks.
-For instance, in \cref{fig:typeshed-no-type-low-coverage}, the guard \inlinelst{if os.sep == '/'} is dependent on the operating system, not the test inputs, making the branch unreachable and preventing \pynguin from exploring the method's core logic.
+For instance, in \cref{fig:typeshed-no-type-low-coverage}, the guard \inlinelst{if os.sep == '/'} is dependent on the operating system rather than the test inputs, making the branch unreachable and preventing \pynguin from exploring the method's core logic.
 Another concrete example of such a failure is shown in \cref{fig:typeshed-pynguin-mismatch}.
-Here, the core logic of the \inlinelst{optimizeConfigs} method is protected by checks that depend on how its class is initialized. \Pynguin is unable to synthesize a suitable class instance to satisfy these checks, and thus \inlinelst{None} as input behaves like an object of type \inlinelst{ASTNSimulator}.
+Here, the core logic of the \inlinelst{optimizeConfigs} method is protected by checks that depend on how its class is initialised. \Pynguin is unable to synthesise a suitable class instance to satisfy these checks, and thus \inlinelst{None} as input behaves like an object of type \inlinelst{ASTNSimulator}.
 Thus, \Pynguin infers \inlinelst{None} as type for the parameter \inlinelst{interpreter} instead of the ground truth \inlinelst{ASTNSimulator}, directly linking the failure in test generation to the failure in type inference.

 These successes and failures raise a more fundamental question about what constitutes a \enquote{correct} type in a dynamic context.
 We designed \typetracing to find any parameter type that allows for successful execution, which may not always align with the single type a developer intended.
 For example, while a developer might write a function expecting integers, Python may still successfully execute if floats are passed instead: \inlinelst{add(1.0, 2.0)} works even if the original intent was \inlinelst{add(1, 2)}.
 We argue this is often beneficial.
 Discovering that a function correctly handles unexpected but valid input types can reveal guard-checking branches (as in \cref{fig:example-known-type-fail}) or suggest to a programmer that a more abstract parameter type could be used, thereby improving the code's design.
+This also implies that our RQ4 metrics are pessimistic about \typetracing: cases where \typetracing infers a valid but developer-unintended type are counted as mismatches against the ground truth, even though the inferred type may be equally correct or more general.